fastlane/docs/docs/getting-started/ios/screenshots.md

 If you want to implement the custom titles and background, you'll have to setup a `Framefile.json`, more information can be found [here](https://github.com/fastlane/fastlane/tree/master/frameit#titles-and-background-optional).

-If you want to upload the screenshots to the App Store, you **have** to provide a Framefile, with titles and background, otherwise the resolution of the framed screenshots doesn't match the requirements of iTunes Connect.
+If you want to upload the screenshots to the App Store, you **have** to provide a `Framefile.json`, with titles and background, otherwise the resolution of the framed screenshots doesn't match the requirements of iTunes Connect.

 ## Dependencies